Naval tactics in the Age of Steam: Development of the submarine

 Tactically, submarines of the First World War were similar to privateers in the age of sail, because they were employed primarily to destroy the enemy's merchant traffic in an extremely opportunistic sense rather than engage in battle with enemy naval vessels.
 Individually, submarines were only capable of sinking a small number of ships because of their limited supply of torpedoes and shells.

 Anti-submarine tactics were in their infancy at the outbreak of the First World War.
 Surface warships lacked the means to detect submerged submarines or the weapons to attack them.
 Surface warships were reduced to hoping to sight the periscope of a submerged submarine or the wake of its torpedoes.
 Other than gunfire, the only way to sink a submarine was by ramming.
 Defensive anti-submarine tactics largely consisted of turning ships end-on to the submarine, to reduce the size of the target, by turning towards a submarine sighted off the bows and away from a submarine sighted off the stern.

 By the end of 1914, German cruisers had largely been cleared from the oceans and the main threat to shipping came from U-boats.
 The British Admiralty was slow to respond to the change.
 Only in 1917, at the urging of the British Prime Minister, David Lloyd George, did the British institute a convoy system.
 Losses to U-boats dropped to a fraction of their former level.

 Development of aircraft

-During WWI, the German forces occasionally employed Zeppelins to attack enemy shipping, but this never inflicted serious losses.
+During the First World War, the German forces occasionally employed Zeppelins to attack enemy shipping, but this never inflicted serious losses.

 Towards the end of the war, the British began to develop the first aircraft carriers by adding flying off and then landing decks to the large light cruiser Furious.